ls1intum/Artemis/docs/dev/guidelines/server.rst

 Because the first solution (Implicit pre- and post-authorization) increases maintainability and is faster in most cases, always annotate your REST endpoints with the corresponding ``EnforceRoleInResource`` annotation.
 Always use the annotation for the minimum role that has access.

-Artemis distinguishes between six different roles: ADMIN, INSTRUCTOR, EDITOR, TA (teaching assistant), USER and ANONYMOUS.
+Artemis distinguishes between six different roles: ADMIN, INSTRUCTOR, EDITOR, TA (teaching assistant/tutor), USER and ANONYMOUS.
 Each of the roles has the all the access rights of the roles following it, e.g. ANONYMOUS has almost no rights, while ADMIN users can access every page.

 The table contains all annotations for the corresponding minimum role including the required path prefix for all their endpoints and the package they should reside in.
 Different annotations get used during migration.